Potatoes Au Gratin (or if no cheese, Dauphinoise) - 8 to 10 servings

 - *Optional: Pinch of nutmeg.
 Also, can remove or sub the garlic and onions with whatever you want, like leeks, rosemary, etc. You may also lightly cook the onions and garlic for a milder but nuttier taste.
 Can also add mustard powder in between the layers, or mix in actual mustard with the cream.
 Chopped chives also good to sprinkle at the end.

-- Peel and slice the potatoes about ⅛" to ¼ thick
+- Peel and slice the potatoes about 1/8" to 1/4" thick

-- Layer 2: Repeat for the 2nd layer
+- Layer 2: Repeat for 2nd layer.

-- Cover and bake for 1:15 to 1:30 minutes.
+- Cover and bake for 1:15 to 1:30 hrs.

-- Allow to rest for 15 minutes before serving
+- Allow to rest for 15 minutes before serving.

 No comments: